Below, the text of John's story as recently published and copyrighted 2014 by Guideposts Magazine. All rights reserved.

 This Returning Vet came home 70 years ago.
 For the first time, with this story, he talks about his World War II experiences.

 “Take cover!”
 The mortars began exploding seconds after the sergeant’s shout.
 Thunderclaps straight overhead.
 I ran with the rest of the platoon.
 Nearest foxhole -- that was the order in a mortar attack.
-We’d dug some 30 of these little slit trenches earlier in the day but in
+We’d dug some 30 of these little slit trenches earlier in the day but in the near-dark,

 “John!
 John, wake up!”`